 The financial instruments that potentially subject BCM to a concentration of credit risk consist primarily of cash deposits and investments.
 BCM's policy is to maintain balances below the U.S. Federal Deposit Insurance Corporation limit.
-At times, deposits may exceed the covered amounts.
+BCM maintains its cash accounts in one commercial bank.
+The amount on deposit at September 30, 2018 and 2017, exceeded the insurance limits of the Federal Deposit Insurance Corporation by approximately \$921,000 and \$650,000, respectively.
 BCM has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk to cash.
 Investments are subject to market risk which may result in losses.